Hornbill-Docs/itom-user-guide/itom-user-guide/jobs/job-queue.md

 ## Activating, canceling, and deleting jobs

 Near the **Create New** button, there are three action buttons you can use to activate, cancel, and delete jobs.
-To take these actions on one or more jobs, select each job by clicking its checkbox next to its Job ID.
+To take any of these actions on one or more jobs, select each job by clicking its checkbox next to its Job ID.

 ### Activate Selected Jobs Now
 Click this button to enable all selected deferred jobs to be activated for processing.